NGRASS3/Building-Intuition-for-DNS/README.md

 <p>
 </p>
 <p>
 To begin we will login to both our DC-1 and Client-1 VM's as admins.
 From Client-1 we will ping "mainframe".
 The ping request will not be completed because this record does not exist anywhere.
-When we send the ping request a series of events takes place.
-Client-1 will check its own cache to see if it knows mainframe (no result), then it will check its local host file @ c:\windows\system32\drivers\etc\hosts (no result) and finally check the DNS (no result).
+When we send the ping request a series of events takes place:

+  - Client-1 will check its own cache to see if it knows mainframe (no result)
+  - Client-1 will then check its local host file @ c:\windows\system32\drivers\etc\hosts (no result)
+  - Finally Client-1 will check the DNS (no result)
 </p>

 ![image](https://user-images.githubusercontent.com/111653930/236297372-c6d7a8cf-7548-4c1d-846f-f4eaa966ddbf.png)